 Some patients have mutations in the TACI (transmembrane activator and calcium-modulator and cyclophilin ligand interactor) gene.
-Selective IgA deficiency is also commonly associated with certain HLA haplotypes; rare alleles or deletions of genes in the major histocompatibility complex Human Leukocyte Antigen (HLA) System The human leukocyte antigen (HLA) system (the major histocompatibility complex [MHC] in humans) is an important part of the immune system and is controlled by genes located on chromosome 6.... read more (MHC) class III region are common.
+Selective IgA deficiency also commonly occurs in patients with certain HLA haplotypes; rare alleles or deletions of genes in the major histocompatibility complex Human Leukocyte Antigen (HLA) System The human leukocyte antigen (HLA) system (the major histocompatibility complex [MHC] in humans) is an important part of the immune system and is controlled by genes located on chromosome 6.... read more (MHC) class III region are common.

-Drugs such as phenytoin, sulfasalazine, gold, and d-penicillamine may lead to IgA deficiency in some patients.
+Drugs such as phenytoin, sulfasalazine, gold, and penicillamine may lead to IgA deficiency in some patients.

-Most patients are asymptomatic; others have recurrent sinopulmonary infections, diarrhea, allergies (eg, asthma, associated nasal polyps), or autoimmune disorders (eg, celiac or inflammatory bowel disease, SLE, chronic active hepatitis).
+Most patients with selective IgA deficiency are asymptomatic; others have recurrent sinopulmonary infections, diarrhea, allergies (eg, asthma, associated nasal polyps), or autoimmune disorders (eg, celiac disease, inflammatory bowel disease, systemic lupus erythematosus, chronic active hepatitis).

 Anti-IgA antibodies may develop after exposure to IgA in transfusions, immune globulin (IVIG), or other blood products; rarely, if reexposed to these products, patients may have anaphylactic reactions.

 Diagnosis of selective IgA deficiency is suspected in patients who have recurrent infections (including giardiasis), anaphylactic transfusion reactions, or a family history of common variable immunodeficiency Common Variable Immunodeficiency (CVID) Common variable immunodeficiency (acquired or adult-onset hypogammaglobulinemia) is characterized by low immunoglobulin (Ig) levels with phenotypically normal B cells that can proliferate but... read more (CVID), IgA deficiency, or autoimmune disorders or who are taking drugs that lead to IgA deficiency.

 Diagnosis is confirmed by a serum IgA level < 7 mg/dL (< 70 mg/L, 0.4375 micromol/liter ) with normal IgG and IgM levels and normal antibody titers in response to vaccine antigens.

 Testing of family members is not recommended because most patients with low IgA have no clinically significant manifestations.

 Allergic manifestations are treated.
-Antibiotics are given as needed for bacterial infections of the ears, sinuses, lungs, or GI or GU tract and, in severe cases, are given prophylactically.
+Antibiotics are given as needed for bacterial infections of the ears, sinuses, lungs, or gastrointestinal or genitourinary tracts and, in severe cases, are given prophylactically.

 Blood products that contain IgA are avoided because IgA can elicit an anti-IgA–mediated anaphylactic reaction.
-If RBC transfusion is needed, only washed packed RBCs can be used.
+If transfusion of red blood cells (RBCs) is needed, only washed packed RBCs can be used.
 Most immunoglobulin replacement products on the market today have minimal amounts of IgA content and do not result in adverse events even in a patient lacking IgA.

-Patients are advised to wear an identification bracelet to prevent inadvertent plasma or immune globulin administration, which could lead to anaphylaxis.
+Patients with selective IgA deficiency are advised to wear an identification bracelet to prevent inadvertent plasma or immune globulin administration, which could lead to anaphylaxis.